boidushya/better-lyrics/README.md

 ### Can I use Better Lyrics on other browsers?

 Right now, Better Lyrics is only available for Chrome, Firefox, and Edge (and other Chromium-based browsers like Brave, Opera, Arc, etc.).
 If there is enough demand, I might consider porting it to other browsers as well.

+### Lyrics have stopped showing up completely for all songs.
+What do I do?

+First, make sure that this issue is not caused by the backend server being down.
+You can check the status of the backend server [here](https://better-lyrics-status.boidu.dev).
+This page will show you the current status of the server and any incidents that might be affecting the service by checking every 30 minutes.
+While it's rare, there might be times when the server is down for maintenance or due to an incident and this page hasn't updated yet.
+In that case

+- Check the extension logs/networks tab for any errors.
+- Check [Railway's status page](https://status.railway.app/) for any incidents that might be affecting the service hosting the backend.
+- If you're unsure, reaching out to me (@boidu) on [our Discord server](https://discord.gg/UsHE3d5fWF) is the fastest way to get help.
+I'm usually active and can help you figure out if the issue is on your end or mine.

+If the server is up and you're still facing issues, try refreshing the page.
+If that doesn't work, try disabling and re-enabling the extension/updating the extension to the latest version.
+If everything fails, report the issue under the `#bug-reports` channel in our [Discord community](https://discord.gg/UsHE3d5fWF) or open an issue on the [GitHub repository](https://github.com/boidushya/better-lyrics/issues/new/choose).

 ### Can I use Better Lyrics on other music streaming services?